Larry Peterson, CEO and Board of Director

-Jerome Bennett, Senior VP of Lending and Board of Director
+Jerome Bennett, President and Board of Director

 I grew up in Willow River and come from a family of 10.
 I feel very lucky to have grown up in a small town and have graduated from a small town school, with 28 students in my graduating class.
 I then went off to college (2 years at St. Scholastica & 2 at UMD) before landing a job at First National Bank of Moose Lake.
 I am blessed to have my wife Sandy & our 5 children and all our grandchildren.
 We love the area, people and sense of community here.

 We have been active in the local business scene with Sandy starting and owning her own beauty shop ‘Rofflers’ for 20 years and myself with working at the Bank as a Lender and now also a Board member.
 Over the years, I’ve also been involved in many different community organizations from the Chamber of Commerce to Holy Angels Finance Council, to Minnesota Deer Hunter’s Association and coaching my children’s sports teams.
 I treasure all the relationships I’ve formed over the years through the good times and the times you wish were better.
-One thing I’ve learned in the tougher the times, the more the character of our people shines through!
+One thing I’ve learned is the tougher the times, the more the character of our people shines through!
 That’s one of the many reasons I’m still here after that November day in 1982 when Bud Kirk hired Harry Nyrud’s paper boy from Willow River.

 In my 30 year Banking career, I have been in large and small institutions.
 Compared to large institutions, my personality thrives in the smaller organizations.
 Small companies are driven by developing the bonds of a relationship.
 The staff that are successful in our Bank are the ones that have a genuine need to help our neighbors and each other.
 I am proud of the difference this culture makes in the lives of our staff and community.